paukstelis/octoprint_deploy/README.md

   * Restart all instances from the command line: `sudo octoprint_deploy/octoprint_deploy.sh restart_all`
   * You can inject any function at start using the command line with the first argument `f` and the second argument the function name.
 # Recent Changes
+  * Include additional libcamera packages and libcamerify when ustreamer is used with PiCam
   * Fixes for adding PiCam with camera-streamer (still not complete)
   * Add camera-streamer as an option.
 This is also coupled with adding PiCam from the menu. __THIS IS EXPERIMENTAL and NEEDS TESTING__
   * Fix an issue with Fedora python versioning.